Adult Fellowship and Bible Studies

 Please Contact Us if you would like to join the meeting.

-Since we usually met for lunch before, feel free to bring a munchie or a cup of tea to enjoy during the meeting.
+Since we usually meet for lunch before, feel free to bring a munchie or a cup of tea to enjoy during the meeting.

 Martha Circle